 Who is it for?

-This course is novel as it brings together technical and management skills in the digital theme.
-Our differentiator will be to take a systems perspective to design and develop digital technologies and solutions across manufacturing based industries.
-The unique selling point of the course is to move beyond raising awareness of digital technologies and processes, in to developing individuals to have the required capability and understanding to develop suitable solutions to key industrial problems.
+This course is novel as it brings together technical and management skills in the digital transformation theme.
+Our differentiator will be to go through an end to end digitalisation journey.
+This involves capturing requirements, designing the suitable solution, developing the data and analytics capability, visualising the solutions to alternative stakeholders, and finally the integration and assurance of the solutions. .
+The unique selling point of the course is to move beyond raising awareness of digital technologies and solutions, in to developing individuals to have the required capability and understanding to develop suitable solutions to key industrial challenges.

-For those who recognise the potential for a long and successful career utilizing digital technologies and solutions across the different phases of the life cycle for complex engineered assets.
-This course addresses the need for highly trained professionals that rely on digital technologies and solutions required to transform operations into a world-class business in all sectors of manufacturing and is suitable for:
+Across sectors, for those who recognise the potential for a long and successful career utilising digital technologies and solutions .
+This course addresses the need for highly trained professionals for sectors that rely on digital technologies and solutions.
+It focuses on how to enable the transformation into world-classproducts and processes.
+The course is is suitable for:

-- Experienced professionals who are seeking or are required to take on senior leadership roles within manufacturing or related organisations.
+• Experienced professionals who are seeking or are required to take on senior leadership roles within organisations that rely on digital technologies and solutions.

-- Second career professional seeking a change into manufacturing or digitally driven organisation.
+• Second career professional seeking a change into a digitally driven organisation.

 Informed by industry